soilspectroscopy/ossl-manual/docs/index.md

 - **[USDA-NRCS Kellogg Soil Survey Laboratory](https://www.nrcs.usda.gov/wps/portal/nrcs/main/soils/research/)** mid-infrared (MIR) spectral library was use as the basis for this data set and corresponding services; we are especially grateful to **Rich Ferguson & Scarlett Murphy (NRCS USDA)** for their help with importing and using the KSSL Soil Spectral Library;
-- **[ICRAF-ISRIC Soil VNIR Spectral Library](https://doi.org/10.34725/DVN/MFHA9C)** is based on the Soil Information System (ISIS) of the International Soil Reference and Information Centre (ISRIC);
+- **[ICRAF-ISRIC Soil VNIR Spectral Library](https://doi.org/10.34725/DVN/MFHA9C)** [@aitkenhead2018exploring] is based on the Soil Information System (ISIS) of the International Soil Reference and Information Centre (ISRIC);
-- **[AfSIS-I Soil Spectral Library](https://doi.org/10.34725/DVN/QXCWP1)** Mid-Infrared Spectra (MIRS) from ICRAF Soil and Plant Spectroscopy Laboratory Africa Soil Information Service (AfSIS) Phase I 2009-2013, a collaborative projective funded by the Bill and Melinda Gates Foundation (BMGF).
+- **[AfSIS-I Soil Spectral Library](https://doi.org/10.34725/DVN/QXCWP1)** Mid-Infrared Spectra (MIRS) from ICRAF Soil and Plant Spectroscopy Laboratory Africa Soil Information Service (AfSIS) Phase I 2009-2013 [@Vagen_2020], a collaborative project funded by the Bill and Melinda Gates Foundation (BMGF).
 Partners included, CIAT-TSBF, ISRIC, CIESIN, The Earth Institute at Columbia University and World Agroforestry (ICRAF);
-- **[LUCAS topsoil (VisNIR) Soil Spectral Library](http://esdac.jrc.ec.europa.eu/)** was made available by the European Commission through the European Soil Data Centre managed by the Joint Research Centre (JRC), <http://esdac.jrc.ec.europa.eu/>;
-- **[LUCAS topsoil (VisNIR) Soil Spectral Library](http://esdac.jrc.ec.europa.eu/)** was made available by the European Commission through the European Soil Data Centre managed by the Joint Research Centre (JRC), <http://esdac.jrc.ec.europa.eu/>; we have degraded location accuracy of points so that exact locations are about 1-km off;
+- **[LUCAS topsoil (VisNIR) Soil Spectral Library](http://esdac.jrc.ec.europa.eu/)** [@orgiazzi2018lucas] was made available by the European Commission through the European Soil Data Centre managed by the Joint Research Centre (JRC), <http://esdac.jrc.ec.europa.eu/>; we have degraded location accuracy of points so that exact locations are about 1-km off;
 - **[The Central African Soil Spectral Library](https://github.com/laura-summerauer/ssl-central-africa)** described in detail in @Summerauer2021 contains limited number of samples representing Central Africa;

 For more advanced used of the soil spectral libraries **we advise to contact the original data producers**